waku-org/go-waku/docs/tutorials/pre-requisites-of-running-on-chain-spam-protected-chat2.md

 Setting up a hosted node on Sepolia Testnet using Infura
 ---

-(Note: Infura provides a simple straight-forward way of setting up endpoints for interaction with the Ethereum chain and the Waku RLN smart contract without having to run a dedicated Ethereum node.
-Setting up infura is not mandatory.
-Operators concerned with the centralized aspect introduced by infura can setup their own node.)
+(Note: Infura provides a simple straightforward way of setting up endpoints for interaction with the Ethereum chain and the Waku RLN smart contract without having to run a dedicated Ethereum node.
+Setting up Infura is not mandatory.
+Operators concerned with the centralized aspect introduced by Infura can setup their own node.)

-1. Sign up to infura if you do not have an account already. [https://infura.io/register](https://infura.io/register)
+1. Sign up to Infura if you do not have an account already. [https://infura.io/register](https://infura.io/register)

     ![](https://i.imgur.com/SyLaG6s.jpg)